Five Apprenticeship Myths Debunked for Parents

 The introduction of the Apprenticeship Levy has given employers of all sizes a huge incentive to unearth future talent amongst school and college leavers.

-Based on over 4,000 reviews from those who have completed apprenticeships themselves, our Best Apprentice Employers showcases the best employers in the UK for apprenticeships.
+Based on over 4,000 reviews from those who have completed apprenticeships themselves, our Top 100 Employers 2018-2019 showcases the best employers in the UK for apprenticeships.

 Whilst university is a brilliant option for some, it is not a one-size-fits-all solution.
 Nor does it guarantee your child will land their dream job.